 The antiviral drugs, Paxlovid, remdesivir and molnupiravir are all designed to prevent the virus from replicating inside your body, so that the disease doesn’t worsen.

-remdesivir emerged early in the pandemic, but evidence of its efficacy was limited.
+Remdesivir emerged early in the pandemic, but evidence of its efficacy was limited.
 It was only used on hospitalized patients.
-Recent data from the end of 2021 suggest that, if it’s administered within seven days of symptoms starting, it can keep 87% of high-risk patients out of the hospital.
+Data from the end of 2021 suggest that, if it’s administered within seven days of symptoms starting, it can keep 87% of high-risk patients out of the hospital.
 However, since it’s given intravenously, you need to have it administered at a hospital or clinic.
 The frequency is once a day for three days.

 At the end of 2021, the Food and Drug Administration (FDA) authorized the two new antiviral drugs, available as pills you can pick up at a pharmacy and take at home.

 Paxlovid is the clear drug of choice for the FDA.
 It decreased the chances of hospitalization by 89% in clinical trials, compared to molnupiravir 30% rate.
 Additionally, while molnupiravir is easier to take than remdesivir, it comes with the worrisome potential of causing birth defects.
 These defects have not shown up in the trials with humans, but in animal models.

 Still, Paxlovid does come with the disadvantage that it interacts with many medications you may have been prescribed.
 Be sure to ask your pharmacist about any drugs or supplements you already take, even if they’re over-the-counter (OTC).

 Monoclonal antibodies—synthetically developed antibodies designed to target the virus—were some of the first treatments authorized to manage COVID-19 in 2020.